Mentorship

 8. Final Thoughts

-Building a mentorship culture isn’t a checkbox—it’s a long-term investment in people and practice.
-It reinforces your design org’s values, keeps learning alive, and ensures your best designers don’t just grow individually—but multiply their impact across the team.
+It reinforces your design org's values.
+It keeps learning alive.
+And it makes sure your best designers don't just get better individually.
+They multiply their impact across the team.

 Continue reading